-It’s not because we expect it that it hurts any less.
-And we can tell you that when we saw the first forecasts shared by the SNCF for the strike from May 5 to May 11, even if it’s not as bad as we thought, it still gave us a little pang in the heart.
-But then RER, Transilien, and long-distance trains, what are the most affected lines at the beginning of this week?
+It’s not because you expect it that it hurts less.
+And we can tell you that when we saw the first forecasts shared by SNCF for the strike from May 5 to 11, even if it’s not as bad as we imagined, it still gave us a little pang in the heart.
+So, RER, Transiliens, and mainline trains, what are the most impacted lines at the start of this week?

 — RER B (@RERB) May 4, 2025

-A little breather for the brave on lines D and E, since on the first, disruptions only start on Tuesday the 6th, getting tougher gradually on Wednesday the 7th.
-And on line E, for now, 4 trains out of 5 should be running in the coming days, which isn't too bad at all.
-On the Transilien side, however, it's a different story, with only 1 train out of 2 on lines H, N, U, and V.
+A little break for the brave on lines D and E, because on the first one, the disruptions only start on Tuesday the 6th, getting stricter on Wednesday the 7th.
+And on line E, for now, 4 out of 5 trains should still be running in the coming days, which isn’t too bad at all.
+On the Transilien side, however, it’s a different story, with only 1 train out of 2 on lines H, N, U, and V.

-a priori, for now, this normal traffic should continue until Thursday inclusive.
-Starting from Friday, however, as the inspectors join the strike movement, things might get a little tricky, even if nothing specific has been announced for now.
-The conclusion is simple: you can head off for a long weekend without any worries, but not sure if you'll be able to come back.
-Oops, looks like you'll have to miss a day of work…⚠️#InfoTrafic#LignesNetU
+Let’s look at the bright side for now: no long-distance trains have been canceled, and SNCF Voyageurs CEO, Christophe Fanichet, has actually announced that this week isn’t as dark as previously expected, with trains available for everyone.
+And the good news is that...A priori, for now, this normal traffic should continue until Thursday included.
+Starting from Friday, however, as the controllers join the strike movement, things might get a bit tricky, even though nothing specific has been announced for the moment.
+The conclusion is simple: you can head out for a long weekend without any worries, but it's not certain you'll be able to get back.
+Oh no, you might have to miss a day of work…

 — Lignes N et U (@lignesNetU_SNCF) May 4, 2025